Vegetarian 7 Layer Dip

-Just like our Best Homemade Fresh Tomato Salad, this healthy 7-layer dip is delicious with tortilla chips but you can serve it with veggies or even as a side.
+Just like our Best Homemade Fresh Tomato Salsa, this healthy 7-layer dip is delicious with tortilla chips but you can also serve it with veggies.

 I think we can agree that a 7-layer dip is the ultimate party food.
 It’s an easy dip that everyone loves.
 Perfect for taking along to any party or to serve as an appetizer at home.
 Not to mention it takes about 20 minutes to put together.
 All from scratch too!